pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 ![image](https://github.com/user-attachments/assets/92e78a55-4d31-411a-a495-c2fc96d4b310)

 A DSK file is just a raw disk image file, no analysis of the boot is done, and only the hexdump of the sectors is displayed.
-The  will nevertheless search for DOS2.X directory.
+The Tool will nevertheless search for DOS2.X directory.

 You can click on **[Download ATR file]** button to convert it into ATR or **[Download XFD file]** to update its extension.